-- 10.1.
-Chadsgrove recognises that safeguarding against radicalisation and extremism is no different to safeguarding against any other vulnerability in today's society.
-Chadsgrove will ensure that: - Through training, staff, volunteers and governors have an understanding of what radicalisation and extremism is, why we need to be vigilant in school and how to respond when concerns arise. - There are systems in place for keeping pupils safe from extremist material when accessing the internet in our school by using effective filtering and usage policies. - The DSL has received Prevent training and will act as the point of contact within our school for any concerns relating to radicalisation and extremism. - The DSL will make referrals in accordance with WSCB procedures and will represent our school at Channel meetings as required. - Through our curriculum, we will promote the spiritual, moral, social and cultural development of pupils.
+- 5.24 Chadsgrove recognises that safeguarding against radicalisation and extremism is no different to safeguarding against any other vulnerability in today's society. - 5.25 Chadsgrove will ensure that: - through training, staff, volunteers and governors have an understanding of what radicalisation and extremism is, why we need to be vigilant in school and how to respond when concerns arise. - there are systems in place for keeping pupils safe from extremist material when accessing the internet in our school by using effective filtering and usage policies. - 5.26 The deputy DSL has received Prevent Training and will act as the point of contact within our school for any concerns relating to radicalisation and extremism. - 5.27 The deputy DSL will make referrals in accordance with WSCB procedures and will represent our school at Channel meetings as required. - 5.28 Through our curriculum, we will promote the spiritual, moral, social and cultural development of pupils.
 We encourage pupils to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.

-11. Information Sharing & Confidentiality
+6 Information Sharing & Confidentiality

-- 11.1.
-Chadsgrove School recognises that all matters relating to child protection are confidential. - 11.2.
-The Headteacher (DSL) or the Deputy DSL will disclose any information about a pupil to other members of staff on a need to know basis only.

-- 11.3.
-All staff are made aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 11.4.
+- 6.1.
+Chadsgrove School recognises that all matters relating to child protection are confidential. - 6.2.
+The Headteacher (DSL) or the Deputy DSL will disclose any information about a pupil to other members of staff on a need to know basis only. - 6.3.
+All staff are made aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 6.4.
 All staff are made aware that they cannot promise a child to keep secrets which might compromise the child's safety or well-being.

-12. Communication with Parents
+7 Communication with Parents/Carers

-- 12.1.
-Chadsgrove School recognises that good communication with parents is crucial in order to safeguard and promote the welfare of children effectively. - 12.2.
-Chadsgrove will always undertake appropriate discussion with parents prior to involvement of another agency unless to do so would place the child or an adult at further risk of harm or would impede a criminal investigation. - 12.3.
-The Headteacher will ensure that parents have an understanding of the responsibilities placed on the school and staff to safeguard children and their duty to co-operate with other agencies in this respect.
-This is achieved through newsletters and information on the school website. - 12.4.
-Should a report need to be written about a child in order to be submitted to a child protection conference then that report will, whenever possible, be shared with the parents prior to the date of the conference.
+- 7.1 Chadsgrove School recognises that good communication with parents/carers is crucial in order to safeguard and promote the welfare of children effectively. - 7.2 Chadsgrove will always undertake appropriate discussion with parents/carers prior to involvement of another agency unless to do so would place the child or an adult at further risk of harm or would impede a criminal investigation. - 7.3 The Headteacher will ensure that parents/carers have an understanding of the responsibilities placed on the school and staff to safeguard children and their duty to co-operate with other agencies in this respect.
+This is achieved through newsletters and information on the school website. - 7.4 Should a report need to be written about a child in order to be submitted to a child protection conference then that report will, whenever possible, be shared with the parents/carers prior to the date of the conference.

-13. Record Keeping
+8 Record Keeping